 \subsection{Computational Time}

-The computational complexity of a na\"ive spectral decomposition of a $n \times n$ matrix is on the order of $O(n^3)$.
-However, fast numerical and/or iterative schemes (e.g. Lanczos algorithm, Power method, Preconditioned methods etc) are often available and can be highly effective in practice for the computational of only the top $k$ eigenvectors \citep{press2007numerical}.
-Some of these iterative methods enjoy linear converge rates.
-Moreover, fast numerical methods are often available for sparse graphs or for the approximate computational of eigenvectors, which may suffice for the application at hand.
+The computational complexity of a na\"ive spectral decomposition of an $n \times n$ matrix is on the order of $O(n^3)$.
+However, fast numerical and/or iterative schemes (e.g. Lanczos algorithm, Power method, Preconditioned methods, etc.) are often available and can be highly effective in practice for the computation of only the top $k$ eigenvectors \citep{press2007numerical}.
+Some of these iterative methods enjoy linear convergence rates.
+Moreover, fast numerical methods are often available for sparse graphs or for the approximate computation of eigenvectors, which may suffice for the application at hand.